the-anna-project/annad/doc/roadmap/README.md

 Here is a list of incomplete steps necesarry to be done.

 ### make Anna able to recognize patterns
 An essential step to learn and to act is recognizing patterns.
+Here this is about patterns within input sequences.
 This goes into the direction of problem analysis and solving.
 The best solution would be to identify a pattern for pattern recognition.
 Thus Anna could find new patterns on her own and make reasonable decisions about when to use what pattern and why.

 ---